NicolasRestrep/223_course/homework/chapter_1.md

 ## Question 6

-To finish this exercises, let's review how to build our own dataframes.
+To finish these exercises, let's review how to build our own dataframes.
 Let's say you have been collecting data on historical hockey goal scorers and you want to build a dataset about the top ten.
 You have three variables:

 - Name
 - Total goals